JohanPeeters/rides-api/README.md

      * associated ride sharing API and stage (prod);
      * add the `ride-sharing` API key to the Usage Plan;
   * configure each method that you want to protect with an API key to require one;
 * *Authorizer:* `template.yaml` creates a Cognito User Pool called `riders`.
+It also creates an authorizer in the API that refers to the pool.
+Moreover, a test client is created that can request tokens.
 In order to start using it to protect the API, the following remains to be done:
   * configure a domain for the User Pool;
   * define clients that can request tokens;
   * define resource servers that will consume access tokens;